AI Real Estate Team Software: What Team Leads Need

 Problem 3: New Hire Onboarding

 Ava already has your process memorized.
-She learned it from how your team works.
-When a new TC joins and starts using Ava, they're not learning your process from scratch.
-They're executing your process from day one, with AI that's already been trained on how your brokerage operates.
+When a new TC joins and starts using Ava, they're not learning your process from scratch — they're executing your process from day one, with AI that's already been trained on how your brokerage operates.
 That compresses a 6-week onboarding timeline into a few days of platform orientation.

 The Math of Scaling With AI